Skip to content

 The July 2026 Treaty and What It Means for Studio Demand

-If you are planning to rent a studio in the second half of 2026, the advice is simple: do not wait until summer to start looking.
+If you are planning to rent a studio in the second half of 2026, the practical advice is straightforward: do not wait until summer to start looking.
 The market will be tighter than it is now.
+Read more in our guide to renting apartments in Gibraltar.

 Practical Tips for Renting a Studio in Gibraltar